 How do I tell you my contact preferences?

 Any printed information that will have sign up options will allow you to select exactly how you want to be contacted.
 You can change how we contact you at any time by letting us know your preferences.
-Email email@example.com or call us on 020 8939 3190.
+Email email@example.com.

 Who might we share this information with?